Where to Stay in Puerto Escondido

 The fantastic Villas Carrizalillo overlooking Playa Carrizalillo.

 The main areas to stay include the tourist areas of Puerto Escondido itself (along the beach, Playa Principal or around El Adoquín); along the main surf zone at Playa Zicatela; more rustic La Punta, 3km further south at the far end of Zicatela; and the more residential area of Rinconada, west of the city center, closer to the smaller beaches hemmed in by cliffs.
-We prefer the tranquility and beaches of Rinconada, but surfers will want to stay closer to the action in Zicatela.
+I prefer the tranquility and beaches of Rinconada, but surfers will want to stay closer to the action in Zicatela.

-Our favorite hotels close to the town center include the Hotel Paraíso Escondido at Unión 10, with fine views and great facilities, and the budget Paziflora Hostel at Primera Sur 309, run by an incredibly friendly family.
+My favorite hotels close to the town center include the Hotel Paraíso Escondido at Unión 10, with fine views and great facilities, and the budget Paziflora Hostel at Primera Sur 309, run by an incredibly friendly family.

 Staying in Puerto Escondido – Tips & Info